 USDA Income Eligibility: Qualifying Income

-In general, “qualifying income” refers to the income that you are using to qualify for a home loan.
+In general, “qualifying income” refers to the income you use to qualify for a home loan.
 The most common sources of income are a primary full-time job, social security, or disability.
 Child support, alimony, or other acceptable sources may also be used.

-You may have other sources of income that can’t be used.
+You may have other sources of income that can’t be used for qualifying.
 This could include income from recently starting a part-time job, for example, or from a business that you’ve just started.
 You may also have other income sources that don’t meet the program’s requirements.

-Your DTI (debt-to-income) ratio uses your qualifying income.
-This determines how much you can borrow.
+Your DTI (debt-to-income) ratio uses only your qualifying income.
+This ratio determines how much you can borrow.

 As discussed, USDA loans look at “qualifying income” to determine how much you can borrow, just like other loan programs.
-With a USDA loan, however, there are additional requirements on your “total household income”.
+However, a USDA loan requires additional requirements on your “total household income”.
 This cannot exceed the program’s income limits.

 Total household income includes ALL income from ALL people over the age of 18 who will live in the property, even if they are not on the loan.
 This includes income from second jobs, part-time jobs, overtime, bonuses, commission, self-employment, rental properties, disability, social security, child support, alimony, and other income sources.